 VVH registration could cost anywhere from $117 to $125 per year based on your CTP provider.

-Compare this with regular registration: if your engine size is over 600cc, regular registration in the ACT could cost anywhere from $631 to $717 (including CTP) per year based on your CTP or ‘accident injuries insurance’ provider.
+Compare this with regular registration: if your engine size is over 600cc, regular registration in the ACT could cost anywhere from the low $600 to the low $700 mark (including CTP) per year based on your CTP or ‘accident injuries insurance’ provider.

 The Northern Territory is a little more opaque with club rego pricing.
 However, like many other states, you’ll need to have membership to a recognised car club to be eligible.
 In the NT, there are only ten recognised car clubs, with a focus on classic Holdens and Fords.
 Your vehicle also needs to be at least 30 years old or a recognised ‘street rod’.

-While regular registration is slightly cheaper if you have a four cylinder vehicle under 3,000cc (3.0L), a six cylinder vehicle between 3,501cc and 4,000cc, for example, costs $912.10 per year to register including CTP.
+While regular registration is slightly cheaper if you have a four cylinder vehicle under 3,000cc (3.0L), a six cylinder vehicle between 3,501cc and 4,000cc, for example, costs more than $900 per year to register including CTP.